QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Experiments

 \subsection{Postprocessing IDS models}

-Similarly to SBRL and CBA, Interpretable Decision Sets (IDS) \cite{lakkarajuinterpretable} is an association rule learning approach.
+Similar to the SBRL and CBA, the Interpretable Decision Sets (IDS) \cite{lakkarajuinterpretable} is an association rule classification algorithm.
 In the first step, candidate association rules are generated from frequent itemsets returned by the Apriori algorithm.
-In the rule optimization step, a subset of the generated rules is selected to form the final classifier.
-The rule selection procedure is a subject of optimization using the Smooth Local Search (SLS) algorithm \cite{feige2011maximizing}, which guarantees a near-optimal solution which will be at least 2/5 of the optimal solution.
-IDS uses a compound objective function composed of several interpretability subobjectives (number of rules, rule length, minimize rule overlap) and accuracy (maximize precision and recall).
+In the rule optimisation step, a subset of the generated rules is selected to form the final classifier.
+The rule selection procedure is a subject of optimisation using the smooth local search (SLS) algorithm \cite{feige2011maximizing}, which guarantees a near-optimal solution and is at least 2/5 of the optimal solution.
+IDS uses a compound objective function composed of several interpretability subobjectives (number of rules, rule length, minimise rule overlap) and accuracy (maximise precision and recall).

-\paragraph{Setup} For evaluation purposes, we used our reimplementation of the IDS algorithm described in \cite{idsRULEML}.
-While the IDS authors have made a reference implementation available on GitHub, the evaluation reported in \cite{idsRULEML} shows that the reference implementation is too slow to be applied on the benchmark datasets introduced in Table~\ref{tbl:datasets}.
-While our implementation is faster, there are still performance issues.
-For this reason, our work on adjusting the IDS metaparameters centered primarily on making the IDS algorithm work on the benchmark datasets by reducing the number of candidates.
-After some experimentation, we determined the following procedure: generate frequent itemsets as described in \cite{lakkarajuinterpretable} with minimum support threshold of 1\%, sort them according to criteria in Figure~\ref{fig:ranking}), and then use the top 50 rules as the set of candidates.
-The $\lambda_1 \ldots \lambda_7$ metaparameters that determine the weight of the individual partial objectives were set to the same value (1.0).
+\paragraph{Setup} For evaluation purposes, we use our reimplementation of the IDS algorithm described in \cite{idsRULEML}.\footnote{\url{https://github.com/jirifilip/pyIDS} -- version from December 9, 2020} The IDS authors have made a reference implementation available on GitHub: nevertheless the evaluation reported in \cite{idsRULEML} shows that the reference implementation is too slow to be applied on the benchmark datasets introduced in Table~\ref{tbl:datasets}.
+While the implementation described in our paper \cite{idsRULEML} is faster, and there are additional performance gains after \cite{idsRULEML} was published, there are still performance issues.
+For the optimisation to finish in a reasonable time (within minutes per dataset fold), we limit the input rule list to 50 rules.
+Rules are mined with a similar setting that is used for CBA.
+The minimum support threshold is set to 1\%, and we also apply a minimum confidence threshold of 50\%, which improves the results.
+The maximum rule length is set to 5 (4 for the spambase dataset).
+All seven lambda parameters, which in the IDS essentially corresponds to the accuracy-interpretability trade-off, are set to equal values (1.0).\footnote{We also experiment with setting those lambda parameters to 0, which do not directly correspond to accuracy and model size ($\lambda_3,\lambda_4,\lambda_5$).
+Such setting took extremely long to optimise (did not finish for a single fold of the iris dataset within 1 hour).}